Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module/01_Getting_started.md

 where you can:

 1. [Angular Material](https://material.angularjs.org/latest/)
-2. [Material Design Icons](https://materialdesignicons.com/) we use the font for icons.
+2. [Google Material Design Icons](https://material.io/icons/) we use the font for icons.

 ### Create folder structure

-The root folder "ux" is reserved for user extensions so you won't have to put any code in the core modules folder.
+We want to separate code per owner.
+So inside the "app/modules" there's the default "groupoffice" folder for the standard modules.
+Each vendor should create it's own folder there.
+We'll use "tutorial".

-Create the module folder "app/ux/tutorial/modules/bands".
+Create the module folder "app/modules/tutorial/modules/bands".

+From now on all paths will be relative to the path above.

 All JS files within this folder are loaded automatically by index.php or the build script.